 The history of screen size

-In the beginning…there was Windows mobile and things were really simple.
+In the beginning…there was Windows Mobile and things were really simple.
 The VGA or QVGA screen was dominant in the mobile world and this resolution seemed to be married to a very few screen sizes.
 Namely 2.8″ and 3.5″ and we saw these screens in everything.
 Early smartphone makers like HTC tended to opt for the 2.8″ size which made their devices small and neat, whilst rugged devices used both, but the 3.5″ screen was more common.
-In fact belive it or not, there was a time where I used to emphasise that the one of the benefits on rugged devices was that their screens are larger and easier to work with!
+In fact, belive it or not, there was a time where I used to emphasise that one of the benefits of rugged devices was that their screens are larger and easier to work with!

-As you can see from the image above that I pinched form Wikipedia!, today there are loads of screen resolutions, in fact I don’t think that graphic has them all, but it certainly has most of them.
-However for many years the screen size of a mobile device LCD panel changed little over the years.
+As you can see from the image above that I pinched from Wikipedia!, today there are loads of screen resolutions, in fact, I don’t think that graphic has them all, but it certainly has most of them.
+However, for many years the screen size of a mobile device LCD panel changed little over the years.

-However as consumers, not businesses became the primary driver of smartphone and tablet use we saw some interesting things happen.
-Firstly the iPhone shocked the consumer smartphone world and whilst the first incarnation of this now classic device was indeed the same 3.5″ sized screen, its longer, thinner design fooled you onto thinking it was larger.
-However later versions of the device saw the screen grow to 4″, 4.7″ and 5.5″ that the iPhone plus model sports today.
+However as consumers, not businesses, became the primary driver of smartphone and tablet use we saw some interesting things happen.
+Firstly the iPhone shocked the consumer smartphone world and whilst the first incarnation of this now classic device was indeed the same 3.5″ sized screen, its longer, thinner design fooled you into thinking it was larger.
+However, later versions of the device saw the screen grow to 4″, 4.7″ and 5.5″ that the iPhone plus model sports today.

 Indeed whilst we see still see 6″ screens being launched in 2017, screen sizes for smartphones have subsided a little with a screen size of between 4.7 and 5.5 being the most popular.